General elections in Singapore: Printed documents

 All election advertising contained in printed documents must bear on their face or, if there is more than one side of printed matter, on the first or last pages, the names and addresses of their printers, publishers, and the persons for whom the advertising was published.
 Failure to comply with this requirement amounts to a corrupt practice and is punishable with a fine of up to $1,000 or imprisonment of up to 12 months or both, along with the election disqualification (see Election expenses, and illegal and corrupt practices).

 Election meetings

 For election meetings such as rallies to be held, permits must be applied for from the Commissioner of Police at the Police Elections Liaison Office in the Police Cantonment Complex.
-The dates and venues for the meetings are fixed by the police, and candidates may apply for permits on a first-come-first-served basis the day before each meeting date.
+The venues for rallies are fixed by the police, and candidates may ballot for rally sites if there are multiple applications for a given time slot.
 Although meetings can normally be held at Speakers' Corner without applying for a police permit, this privilege does not apply during election periods.